1 construction worker dies in bridge collapse in Missouri | Federal News Network

 KEARNEY, Mo.
-(AP) — One construction worker died and two others were injured Wednesday when a bridge under construction in northwest Missouri collapsed, officials said.
+(AP) — A 22-year-old construction worker from California, Missouri, died when a bridge collapsed in northwest Missouri, officials said Thursday.

-Workers were pouring concrete for the deck of the bridge when it fell, Clay County officials said.

-The bridge, which was replacing an older bridge, spanned Carroll Creek in a rural area near Kearney, about 27 miles (43.45 kilometers) northeast of Kansas City.
+The bridge was under construction when it fell on Wednesday in a rural area near Kearney, about 27 miles (43 kilometers) northeast of Kansas City.

+Clay County sheriff’s officials initially said two other construction workers were injured but later Wednesday said a third construction worker was on the bridge.
+The three workers were...

 READ MORE

 KEARNEY, Mo.
-(AP) — One construction worker died and two others were injured Wednesday when a bridge under construction in northwest Missouri collapsed, officials said.
+(AP) — A 22-year-old construction worker from California, Missouri, died when a bridge collapsed in northwest Missouri, officials said Thursday.

-Workers were pouring concrete for the deck of the bridge when it fell, Clay County officials said.

-The bridge, which was replacing an older bridge, spanned Carroll Creek in a rural area near Kearney, about 27 miles (43.45 kilometers) northeast of Kansas City.
+The bridge was under construction when it fell on Wednesday in a rural area near Kearney, about 27 miles (43 kilometers) northeast of Kansas City.

-The other two workers sustained minor injuries and were able to free themselves from the rubble, Clay County Sheriff’s spokeswoman Sarah Boyd said.
+Clay County sheriff’s officials initially said two other construction workers were injured but later Wednesday said a third construction worker was on the bridge.
+The three workers were able to extricate themselves and suffered minor injuries, sheriff’s officials said in a news release.

+Workers were pouring concrete for the deck of the bridge when it fell.

+The four workers were employed by contractors who were replacing a bridge over a creek.
+Ernst worked for Lehman Construction in California, Missouri.

+The old bridge was closed in 2016 and construction on the two-lane bridge began in late May 2021, with plans to open early next year.

 Copyright